 Social media should be a conversation – not a sales pitch.
 If you’re always trying to hawk your product, people find it annoying.

 Resist the urge to jump right in and defend your restaurant against a negative post.
-Other customers may step in to defend you, which looks better and may prevent you from getting into an online squabble.
+Other customers will often step in to defend you.

 Folks love video, and everyone can be a videographer with a smartphone.
 Some smartphones even allow you to edit videos on the device.
 Tell customers if they make a good video about your restaurant, you’ll post it online.